Worried your child has ADHD: first steps

 - keeping your voice and face calm

 - walking away for a little while and then coming back – for example, ‘I’m going to get a glass of water.
-I’ll be back in one minute and you can tell me what’s on your mind then’
+I’ll be back in one minute and you can tell me what’s on your mind’

-- encouraging your child to make a choice about his behaviour and its consequences – for example, ‘You could choose to keep arguing and miss your screen time.
+- encouraging your child to make a choice about her behaviour and its consequences – for example, ‘You could choose to keep arguing and miss your screen time.
 Or you could take a break and we’ll talk in five minutes.
-You let me know what you decide’.
+Let me know what you decide’.

 Tiredness and energy levels

 Tiredness and lack of sleep can make your child’s behaviour, emotions, attention, social relationships and school performance worse.
-You can help your child get enough rest and keep up her energy by:
+You can help your child get enough rest and keep up his energy by:

 - providing healthy food options to help with energy and alertness